Tibetan medicine is still practiced today throughout Tibet, the Himalayan regions, India, Mongolia, Siberia and in the Western world.

 Considered among the most essential of the ten Tibetan subjects of study, Sowa Rigpa has benefited the people of Tibet and its surrounding regions for centuries.
 This unique knowledge is contained within thousands of texts written in the Tibetan language but principally in the four medical tantras, or rgyud bzhi.
 These four medical tantras have been the primary teaching texts for training Tibetan physicians from ancient times to the present.

-Shang Shung Foundation Tibetan Medicine Programs
+Shang Shung Institute Tibetan Medicine Programs

-For over 30 years, the Shang Shung Foundation has offered Traditional Tibetan Medicine training to the western world.
+For over 30 years, the Shang Shung Institute has offered Traditional Tibetan Medicine training to the western world.
 Our most noteworthy program is the four year Menpa Certification, directed by Dr. Phuntsog Wangmo.
 This certification program was first launched in Conway, Massachusetts, then later in Russia, as well as online.
 This program followed the traditional Tibetan doctor training curriculum of schools in Tibet and India.
 It culminated in an internship and examinations at the Tso Ngon Tibetan Medical Hospital and College, in the Amdo region of Tibet.
 From this program, we developed our 750 hour Kunye Massage and External Therapies training.
 Graduates of this program became licensed or certified Massage Therapists in several states so far.

-The Shang Shung Foundation is currently focused on developing this program in more regions.
+The Shang Shung Institute is currently focused on developing this program in more regions.
 The Kunye training course will be the primary entry point for Traditional Tibetan Medicine training in the West.
 Later the complete Menpa Certification will be reintroduced as an extension of the Kunye Certification.

 The Five Elements